213withani/react/fulstackReactBook-Components.md

 Both EditableTimer and Toggleable- TimerForm are just intermediaries between TimerForm and TimersDashboard.

 Like ToggleableTimerForm, EditableTimer doesn’t do anything with the incoming timer.

+## Updating EditableTimerList (page 99)

+send the submit function from TimersDashboard to each EditableTimer:

+## Defining onEditFormSubmit() in TimersDashboard
+For updates, we need to hunt through the timers array

+If the timer’s id matches that of the form submitted, we’ll return a new object that contains the timer with the updated attributes.

+## Deleting timers
+### Adding the event handler to Timer
+we’re going to need the id to sort out which timer is being deleted. handleTrashClick() provides the id to this function.

+## Implementing the delete function in TimersDashboard
+The last step is to define the function in TimersDashboard that deletes the desired timer from the state array.